A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Introduction

-While single-value (`point') estimates are useful, probability distribution functions (PDFs) have become increasingly important in recent years as a full characterisation of the uncertainties, beyond a point estimate and an error bar, is required for accurate analyses.
+While single-value (point) estimates are useful, probability distribution functions (PDFs) have become increasingly important in recent years as a full characterization of the uncertainties, beyond a point estimate and an error bar, is required for accurate analyses.
 This has been particularly true in the role of redshifts for weak lensing cosmology \citep[e.g.][]{bonnet}, where it has been shown that using distributions instead of point estimates can improve the accuracy of cosmological measurements (\citealt{mandelbaum}; \citealt{myers}).
-It is possible to extract redshift PDFs using both template fitting and ML methods.
+It is possible to extract redshift PDFs using both template-fitting and ML methods.
 However, ML methods have recently grown in use due to their efficiency.
-For example, packages such as \texttt{ArborZ} \citep{gerdes}, \texttt{TPZ} \citep{tpz}, \texttt{SOMz} \citep{somz}, \texttt{SkyNet} \citep{skynet} and \texttt{ANNz2} \citep{sadeh} all have foundations in ML.
-To reach a consensus on the best algorithm in terms of PDF accuracy, \cite{schmidt} and Deprez et al. (submitted) have compared a dozen or more popular algorithms from both approaches.
+For example, packages such as \texttt{ArborZ} \citep{gerdes}, \texttt{TPZ} \citep{tpz}, \texttt{SOMz} \citep{somz}, \texttt{SkyNet} \citep{skynet}, and \texttt{ANNz2} \citep{sadeh} all have foundations in ML.
+To reach a consensus on the best algorithm in terms of PDF accuracy, \cite{schmidt} and \cite{desprez} have compared a dozen or more popular algorithms from both approaches.